 When used safely, Instagram can be a positive, self-reinforcing application.
 Likes and comments on a picture can help boost a child's self-esteem and make them more likely to maintain friendships.
 It is also just one more way for children to keep in touch with long-distance friends and feel like the photographed events in their life are important and worthy.

-These days, many social media apps have found ways to seamlessley combine.
+These days, many social media apps have found ways to seamlessly combine.
 Twitter, Instagram and Facebook especially have a very intertwined and transparent relationship.
-Being aware of these interconnections can help a parent or guardian stay up to date on what a child is doing and how they are using Instagram through other social media apps. a
+Being aware of these interconnections can help a parent or guardian stay up to date on what a child is doing and how they are using Instagram through other social media apps.

 Although the ability to tag a location can come in handy for businesses and those in charge of travel destinations, it can be dangerous for minors.
 Location tags make it incredibly easy for a follower to find out exactly where and when a picture was posted.
 As harmless as a location tag may seem to a child, predators and those with bad intentions can use them in the worst of ways.